cfjdoedens/drawsneeded/README.md

 <img src="man/figures/README-tiny-defects-all-plots-1.png" width="100%" />

-The blue graph shows the chance density for values from 0 to 1 of the defect rate for the minimum combination of n and k given a *posited* defect rate of 0.001, allowed defect rate of 0.01, and certainty of 0.95.
-The brown graphs show what happens with the number of draws needed when we vary posited defect rate, allowed defect rate and certainty.
+The blue graph, i.e. the upper left, shows the chance density for values from 0 to 1 of the defect rate for the minimum combination of n and k given a *posited* defect rate of 0.001, allowed defect rate of 0.01, and certainty of 0.95.
+The brown graphs, i.e. the other, show what happens with the number of draws needed when we vary posited defect rate, allowed defect rate and certainty.

 ### No defect expected